guilleng/c-programming-a-modern-approach-solutions/README.md

 ## Purpose

-The purpose of this repository is to track and document personal progress while working through the book "C Programming a Modern Approach" by K. N. King.
-It additionally may serve as a reference for other learners who are using the same material.
-The author welcomes feedback and suggestions for improvements, including corrections for code, solutions, spelling, and grammar errors.
+The purpose of this repository is mainly to track and document personal progress while working through the book "C Programming a Modern Approach" by K. N. King.
+It is also used as an opportunity to get familiar with version control basic usage and may serve as a reference for other learners who are using the same study material.
+The author welcomes feedback and suggestions for improvements, including best practices using GitHub, corrections for code, solutions, spelling, and grammar errors.

 ## Setup